 Feel the thrill of win-win positioning.

 You have the talent, brains and vision to live the career + life you love.
-The Negotiation Strategy Huddle is a one-on-one session to help you reframe pivotal conversations — so you get more of what you want.
+The Build Your “ASK” Muscle Negotiation Session is one-on-one coaching to help you re-frame pivotal conversations — so you get more of what you want.

-Your Negotiation Strategy Huddle is led by InspiHER Tech founder and CEO Laurie Swanson.
+Your Build Your “ASK” Muscle Coaching Session is led by InspiHER Tech founder and CEO Laurie Swanson.
 Laurie started her career as a coder.
 As a recruiter, she has successfully placed hundreds, if not thousands, of people in tech jobs.
 She also publishes a weekly blog exclusively for women in tech.
 Laurie’s true north is to elevate and accelerate the careers of women in tech so companies #HireMoreWomenInTech.
 She is a certified coach, workplace inclusion expert and champion of people.

 Jane was the selected candidate for the Database Manager role.
 The six-figure offer had been discussed in early conversations when she was first asked about her salary requirements — way before she fully understood the scope of the role.
 The off-hours support and level of travel led Jane to want to increase her original “ask.”